-Make your own homemade pickled ginger to serve with sushi or your favourite Japanese or Chinese dishes.
+Make your own homemade pickled ginger to serve with sushi or your favourite Japanese dishes.
 Pickled ginger is called gari or amazu shoga in Japanese.
 It's served with sushi or sashimi and eaten between different kinds of sushi.
 It helps to clean your taste buds and enhance the flavours.
-It's also great with Century Eggs - a Chinese delicacy.

 Great flavour - this'll brighten up any salad.
 It's basically equal quantities of tahini, olive oil and water, with soy sauce, red wine vinegar, lemon juice, garlic and fresh ginger.